zhan4429/HPCguides/tutorials/containerPython.md

 ### Running Jupyter Notebooks with Container Kernels

-To run the container using Jupyter Notebook/Lab on Open OnDemand, you have to ensure jupyter server uses the container's Python as a kernel.
+When using JupyterLab or Notebook (e.g., via Open OnDemand), you can run your notebooks using containerized Python kernels.

-#### Copy and Customize the Kernel Configuration
+#### Step 1.
+Copy and Customize the Kernel Definition

+Each containerized module has a corresponding Jupyter kernel definition you can copy:

 We provide a kernel file for each module, and users need to copy to your $HOME and modify it.